-Four buildings are presently in the Proposed Plan and ROD stages of selecting SVI remedies.
-Air volatile organic compound (VOC) sampling is required at some sites.
+The SVI sites consist of four buildings that will require air volatile organic compound (VOC) sampling.
 SVI remedy installation is not part of this project; however, determination of Operating Properly and Successfully (OPS), if required, and long-term O&M will be performed at SVI sites under this contract.
-FPM will be performing onsite sampling activities.
+FPM has been and will continue performing quarterly onsite sampling activities and associated reporting.

-1.2.4 CERCLA LUC/IC Sites
+1.1.4 CERCLA LUC/IC Sites

 RODs that the Air Force negotiated with the EPA and NYSDEC over many years typically constrain LUC/ICs to either status quo or optimized exit strategy.
 LUC/ICs are classified as "hard-wired" and "soft" sites.
+As a result of Contract Modification 2 there are 28 CERCLA LUC/IC sites under this contract 16 of which are targeted for closure by the end of the contract period of performance of December 31, 2015.
+Presently 6 CERCLA sites have been closed, 9 sites have site closure approvals pending, and 1 site where active remediation is ongoing.
+This site ST006-Building 101 is expected to meet NYSEC and EPA closure standards in the third quarter of 2015.